 A portion of the input signal is provided to the sampling unit.
-In the Type 3S2, this signal is selected from Channel A or B, and returned to the front panel Trig Out connector for external triggering or sampling sweep units.
+In the Type 3S2, this signal is selected from Channel A or B, and returned to the front panel Trig Out connector for external triggering of sampling sweep units.

-Installing the Type S-2 Sampling Head
+Installing the Type S-1 Sampling Head

-Fig. 2-1 shows the Type S-2 partially installed into a Type 3S2 Sampling Unit with Type 561A Oscilloscope and Type 3T2 Random Sampling Sweep.
+Fig. 2-1 shows the Type S-1 partially installed into a Type 3S2 Sampling Unit with Type 561A Oscilloscope and Type 3T2 Random Sampling Sweep.
 The sampling head (or heads) can be plugged into the sampling unit as shown, or used remotely on a special extender cable.
 Three and six foot extender cables are available.
-Order the three foot extender cable by Tektronix Part No. 012-0124-00, or the six foot extender cable by Tektronix Field Engineer or Representative for price and availability of these optional accessories.
+Order the three foot extender cable by Tektronix Part No. 012-0124-00, or the six foot extender cable by Tektronix Part No. 012-0125-00.
+Contact your local Tektronix Field Engineer or Representative for price and availability of these optional accessories.

-To insert the Type S-2 into the right or left hand compartments of the sampling unit, proceed as follows:
+To insert the Type S-1 into the right or left hand compartments of the sampling unit, proceed as follows:

-1. Pull the latch knob (Fig. 2-1) outward from the front panel (the latch knob will push out normally when the unit is inserted if the knob is left free to move).

-2. Insert the Type S-2 slowly into the compartment, so the two plastic guides in the compartment engage the S-2.

-3. Push the Type S-2 completely into the compartment.

-4. Push the latch knob to lock the S-2 in place.
+- 1. Pull the latch knob (Fig. 2-1) outward from the front panel (the latch knob will push out normally when the unit is inserted if the knob is left free to move). - 2.
+Insert the Type S-1 slowly into the compartment, so the two plastic guides in the compartment engage the S-1. - 3.
+Push the Type S-1 completely into the compartment. - 4.
+Push the latch knob to lock the S-1 in place.

-To remove the Type S-2 from the compartment, pull the latch knob away from the front panel, then pull the unit from the compartment.
+To remove the Type S-1 from the compartment, pull the latch knob away from the front panel, then pull the unit from the compartment.